mitmedialab/2024-MIT-IAP-ComputationalLaw/README.md

 **2:15 - 3:45 pm** :: *Use Cases and Showcases*

-- Susan Guthrie - "AI and Mediation: Insights into Generative AI Applications In and Out of the Room"

 - Damien Riehl - "Copyright and LLMs: Vector-Space Ideas Create Near-Infinite Expressions"

 - Todd Smithline - "AI Standard Clauses"

+- Eric Hartford - "Uncensored Models and Open Source AI: Ethical, Technical, and Societal Perspectives"

 - Brian Ulicny - "Trusting LLMs to Answer Questions from Legal Texts: Is RAG All You Need for Legal QA?"

-- Eric Hartford - "Uncensored Models"
+- Susan Guthrie - "AI and Mediation: Insights into Generative AI Applications In and Out of the Room"

 - Allison Morrell - "Programming in Natural Language using GPTs"

 - Leonard Park - "GenAI for Law with Open Notebooks"